-A more straightforward way would be to provide a read/write register protocol on the serial link and do the register map integration in the camera.
+A more straightforward approach is to provide a read/write register protocol, which can also run on a serial link and do the register map integration in the camera.
 There would be only one place to change, the camera firmware, in order to introduce new features.
-There would be no platform-specific software needed, which would allow the use of embedded devices as the controlling host.
-This protocol can be packet based and therefore used on other packet based technologies as well.
+There would be no platformspecific software needed, which would allow the use of embedded devices as the controlling host.
+This protocol can be packet based and therefore used on other packet-based technologies as well.